marcolanfranchi/find-the-queen-bee/README.md

 `mvn exec:java`

-or

-`java -jar target/BeeMaze-1.0-SNAPSHOT.jar`

-Both commands will run the game.

 ### How to Test

 After following [how to build](#how-to-build), you can test the game by running the following command:

 `mvn test`

-### Generate Javadocs

-To generate Javadocs for the project, run the following command:

-`mvn javadoc:javadoc`

-The Javadocs are located in the `target/site/apidocs` directory and can be viewed by opening the `index.html` file in your browser.